lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 Get familiar with [Rails command line basics](http://guides.rubyonrails.org/command_line.html#command-line-basics).
 For this exercise, you should know at least how to:

-- create a new Rails app
+- Create a new Rails app
-- launch a web server to test your app locally
+- Launch a web server to test your app locally
-- generate a new controller from the command line
+- Generate a new controller from the command line
-- check your routes with the relevant `rake` task
+- Check your routes with the relevant `rake` task

+**NB**: Go to the `~/code/<user.github_nickname>` folder to launch your `rails new`, do not work in `fullstack-challenges`.
+No `rake` for this exercise.

 ### Generate a CoachingController